jocaron27/threejs-tutorial/README.md

 - There should be a home page containing 4 divs, 1 for each campus.
 - Clicking on a div opens a table view  (via frontend routing or a modal) with Instructor and Student tables.
 - TDs (each row in the table) will allow inline edits and will include a delete button.
+- See wireframes for examples (Though you may replace with a design and UX flow of your choice).

 ### Routes